cponcelets/atom-antescofo/README.md

 # Antescofo's Atom package

-This package provides a grammar core to activate syntax highlighting for the `Antescofo Language` :
+It provides a grammar core to activate syntax highlighting for the `Antescofo Language` :

 - http://support.ircam.fr/docs/Antescofo/manuals/UserGuide/intro/